vacp2p/vac.dev/docs/vsus.md

 The P2P R&D Service Unit is a vital part of Vac, specialising in peer-to-peer (P2P) technologies.
 The P2P unit develops [nim-libp2p](https://github.com/status-im/nim-libp2p),
-work on improving the [libp2p gossipsub](https://docs.libp2p.io/concepts/pubsub/overview/) protocol, and assist projects with the integration of P2P network layers.
+works on improving the [libp2p gossipsub](https://docs.libp2p.io/concepts/pubsub/overview/) protocol, and assists projects with the integration of P2P network layers.
 The P2P unit collaborates closely with [Vac Deep Research](/deepresearch) to conduct research aimed at enhancing libp2p gossipsub.
-By focusing on advancing P2P technologies, the P2P unit contributes to the overall improvement and efficiency of decentralised networks, enabling seamless decentralised communication for IFT Projects and beyond.
+By focusing on advancing P2P technologies, the P2P unit contributes to the overall improvement and efficiency of decentralised networks, enabling seamless decentralised communication within IFT projects and beyond.

 ## Token Economics (TKE)

 The Vac Token Economics Unit is dedicated to assisting IFT projects in designing their token economies, incentives, and markets.
-TKE's collaboration with IFT project teams is intensive and on a day-to-day basis, where TKE not only responds to their needs but also proactively drive the conversation forward by suggesting new ideas and strategies based on TKE's research.
+TKE's collaboration with IFT project teams is intensive and occurs on a day-to-day basis, where TKE not only responds to their needs but also proactively drives the conversation forward by suggesting new ideas and strategies based on TKE's research.
-The team brings together a broad spectrum of skills and knowledge, ranging from the modeling of dynamic systems to theoretical modeling, and general cryptoeconomics.
+The team brings together a broad spectrum of skills and knowledge, ranging from the modelling of dynamic systems to theoretical modelling and general cryptoeconomics.

 ## Distributed Systems Testing (DST)